-Stay involved with your loved one’s recovery process, even after rehab.
-Do not simply assume that he or she made it through rehab so everything is fine now; recovery is an ongoing commitment to a healthier lifestyle.
-Make yourself available and be sure your loved one knows you are ready to help them however they need to stay sober, whether that means driving them to Twelve Step sessions or counseling appointments or simply offering a friendly ear during difficult times.
+Stay involved during your loved one’s recovery process, even after rehab.
+Do not simply assume that he or she made it through rehab so everything is fine now.
+Recovery is an ongoing commitment to a healthier lifestyle.
+Make yourself available, and be sure your loved one knows you are ready to help in the effort to maintain sobriety, whether that means driving him or her to Twelve Step sessions and counseling appointments or simply offering a friendly ear during difficult times.

 Ten: Acknowledge The Value Of Family Counseling And Family Therapy

-Family members of a person with a substance abuse disorder likely have their own traumas and issues with addiction in one way or another.
-Family counseling is valuable because it helps a person with an addiction see the issue from the perspectives of his or her closest loved ones.
-You may feel hesitant about attending family therapy sessions, but remember that this type of counseling could be incredibly helpful to your recovering loved one.
+Family members of a person with a substance abuse disorder likely have their own traumas and issues with addiction.
+Family counseling is valuable because it helps a person with an addiction see issues from the perspectives of loved ones.
+You may feel hesitant about attending family therapy sessions, but remember that this type of counseling can be incredibly helpful to your recovering family member.

-Everyone faces a different recovery journey and no two families are alike.
-Every family that experiences addiction will have work to do to overcome the issue and help a struggling loved one attain and maintain sobriety.
+Everyone faces a different recovery journey, and no two families are alike.
+Every family that experiences addiction will have work to do to help a struggling loved one achieve and maintain sobriety.
 Remember these ten tips if you have a loved one working through the recovery process.
 This is a difficult time for everyone involved, but maintaining compassion and understanding for your loved one’s substance abuse recovery journey will invariably help the whole family overcome the situation.